Classes are grouped into 3 categories to simplify. See the detailed class descriptions below.

 Lindel encourages students to commit to the entire block of 12 classes to ensure that the class is viable and sustainable.
 A thriving class encourages a thriving practice!
 That said, drop-ins will be welcomed.
 To email LIndel, click here.
 Click here to pay for Lindel's class

-Continuum Movement Inquiry (Megan): Continuum, a Moving Inquiry is an extraordinary awakening into the fullness of what it means to be alive and within the human experience.
-Continuum is an exploration into the fluid dance of life as it unfolds through our being and the world around us.
-Movement is the teacher.
+Continuum Somanautiko (Megan): Continuum is an extraordinary awakening into the fullness of what it means to be alive and within the human experience.
+Continuum is an exploration into the fluid dance of life as it unfolds through our being and the world around us where movement is the teacher.
 In Continuum we take the time to slow down and tune into our internal rhythms.
-We explore a variety of breaths, vocalized sounds and fluid movements.
-We open our awareness to the sensations below our habitual level of attention – to life’s own fluid matrix – and enter a world of pure potential where new perspectives inform and enrich our personal lives and professional practices, whether physical, psychological, artistic, or spiritual.
-Continuum is beneficial for people of all ages and physical ability.
+We explore a variety of breaths and vocalized sounds that stimulate fluid movements in our tissues.
+We open our awareness to the sensations below our habitual level of attention – to life’s own fluid matrix – and enter a world of pure potential where new perspectives inform and enrich our personal lives and relationships, whether physical, psychological, artistic, or spiritual.
+Continuum is beneficial for people of all ages and physical abilities.
+Continuum supports and enhances any other practice people may enjoy, especially yoga and meditation.

 “Continuum is at the same time a philosophical, scientific, artistic, musical, poetic, and spiritual concept, a cosmology, and an advanced state of consciousness.
 When applied to our affairs, Continuum leads us naturally to a saner and happier world.
 In other words, Continuum as an experience is a direct involvement in the harmony and congruence of our inner and outer realities.
 It enables us to live the real lives of our bodies.” - James Oschman, Energy Medicine: The Scientific Basis.